mahgolhosseini/AI-PDF-Assistant/README.md

 ## 🚀 Features

-- Upload and read PDF documents
+- Upload PDF documents
 - Extract text from PDF files
 - Ask questions about the uploaded document
-- Generate a summary of the document
+- Generate AI-powered summaries
 - Identify the main topic of the document
-- Display AI-generated answers in a chat interface
 - Download the generated summary as a PDF
+- Responsive layout for mobile and desktop
-- Responsive and user-friendly interface
+- Clean and user-friendly interface

 ## 💻 Technologies Used

 - HTML5
-- CSS3
+- CSS3 (Flexbox, Grid)
 - JavaScript (ES6)
 - PDF.js for PDF text extraction
+- jsPDF for generating PDF summaries
-- Google Gemini API for AI-powered responses
+- Google Gemini API for AI responses
-- Fetch API for API communication
+- Cloudflare Workers for secure API communication
-- jsPDF for generating downloadable PDF summaries

 ## 🌐 Live Demo